FlorianSaby/JeanZay_llm_inference_bench-/README.md

 # Benchmark Instructions

 ## Notes
-If you are using the code directly with the datasets and models in the `DSDIR` folder, steps 1 and 2 can be skipped.
+If you are using the code directly with the datasets and models in the `DSDIR` folder, steps 1 can be skipped.

 ## Step 1: Download Datasets and Models